SIR-Model for Households: Household Model

 Let $b_{j,k}$ denote the probability, that a primary infection in a household of size $j$ generates in total $k$ infections inside this household, where $1\le k\le j$.
 The secondary infections give rise to a splitting of the initial household of size $j$ into a new, fully infected sub--household of size $k$ and another still susceptible sub--household of size $j-k$.

-An infected household of size $k$ recovers with a rate $\gamma_k$ and contributes to the overall force of infection by an out--household infection rate $\beta_k$.
+An infected household of size $k$ recovers with a rate $\gamma_k$ and contributes to the overall force of infection between different households by a so--called out--household infection rate $\beta_k$.
+The term ''out--household'' refers to infection events occurring between different households and hence \emph{outside} a given single household.
 We assume that the out--household reproduction number is independent of the household size, i.e.

 Now, the dynamical system governing the dynamics of the susceptible, infected and recovered households of size $k$ reads as

 denotes the total force of infection.

 For the recovery rate of an infected household of size $k$ we can consider the two extremal cases and an intermediate case. \begin{enumerate} \item \emph{Simultaneous} infections: All members of the infected household get infected at the same time and recover at the same time, hence the recovery rate $\gamma_k=\gamma_1$ is independent of the household size.
 Assumption~\eqref{E:Rstar_const} leads to a constant out--household infection rate $\beta_k=\beta$. \item \emph{Sequential} infections: All members of the household get infected one after another and the total recovery time for the entire household equals to $k$ times the individual recovery time.
 Hence the recovery rate $\gamma_k=\gamma_1/k$ and by~\eqref{E:Rstar_const} we get $\beta_k=\beta_1/k$. \item \emph{Parallel} infections: The recovery times $T_i$, $i=1,\dots, k$ for each of the $k$ infected individuals are modeled as independent exponentially distributed random variables.
 Hence the entire household is fully recovered at time $\max(T_1,\dots, T_k)$.
 The recovery rate $\gamma_k$ equals to the inverse of the expected recovery time, i.e.~